-The Trust is a not-for-profit entity and these general purpose financial statements are prepared in compliance with the requirements of Australian Accounting Standards - Reduced Disclosure Requirements and Interpretations applicable to not-for-profit entities.
+These general purpose financial statements are prepared in accordance with the disclosure requirements of Australian Accounting Standards - Simplified Disclosures.
+The financial statements comply with the recognition and measurement requirements of all Australian Accounting Standards and Interpretations applicable to not-for-profit entities, and the presentation requirements in those standards as modified by AASB 1060.